 #6: Arctic Fox

 This little fox is known for the pure white coat it develops during winters in the Arctic, where it lives.
-In the summer the fox’s coat is gray.
-Both colors are forms of camouflage.
+In the summer the fox’s coat looks gray.
+Both colors are a form of camouflage.
 The pure white coat helps the fox disappear in the snowy landscape, while the gray blends in with the grayish hills and plains.
 The Arctic fox has a short muzzle and small ears, short legs, and a short tail.
 These adaptations help the animal retain heat during the Arctic’s intensely cold winters.
+Here are some interesting facts about Arctic foxes that we have found in our research:

+Jackals belong to the Canis family and are closely related to dogs.
+They look like wolves but lack the courage that is associated with wolves and are compared with hyenas.
 There are several species of jackal, and their characteristics depend on where they live.
 Most species live only in Africa, especially east and southern Africa, though the golden jackal can be found in Eurasia.
+They prefer wide open grassy lands and hunt at night.
+They have no fixed social structure as they can live alone, in pair or in packs.
 They are medium-sized wild dogs and omnivores that will eat whatever is available.
 This includes smaller mammals, reptiles, and birds.
+Sometimes they follow lions and other bigger predators and eat their leftovers.
 These dogs are crepuscular, and the main social unit is a male and female jackal and their subadult children.
 Like gray wolves and foxes, jackals figure heavily in human mythology and folklore.
 The Bible mentions the jackal at least 14 times.

 The coyote, found in most places in the United States, Canada, and Mexico, has a grizzled coat that’s yellowish around the ears, feet, and legs and gray and white everywhere else.
 There may be a black tinge on the animal’s back, tail, and shoulders.
 This very adaptable dog has even been found in urban areas.
 Like the fox, it stalks its prey and pounces upon it.
 Its natural prey includes deer, pronghorns, wild sheep, and livestock.
 It will also eat carrion and garbage.